Councillor Geoffrey Watt is a life-long resident of West Kirby and was educated at Kingsmead School, Hoylake and Dean Close School, Cheltenham.

-The Mayor and her Consort will support and raise funds with the following charities during their time in office:
+The Mayor and his Consort will support and raise funds with the following charities during their time in office:

-The Mayor’s Special Charity Fund will also make a contribution to Wirral Foodbank at the end of the Mayoral year.
+The Mayor’s Special Charity Fund will also make a contributions to other Wirral-based charities and voluntary groups at the end of the Mayoral year.

 Contact the Mayor's office